mboris96/periodic-internet-speedtest/README.md

 Check your `speedtest.log` file for full results, run `./checklast.sh` for most recent result.

+Check number of failed tests by using `failures.sh`.

 Clear log by running `./clearlog.sh`.

-May need to change your permissions of the script files to make them executable by running `sudo chmod 777 speed.sh`, `sudo chmod 777 clearlog.sh`, and `sudo chmod 777 checklast.sh`.
+May need to change your permissions of the script files to make them executable by running `sudo chmod 777 speed.sh`, `sudo chmod 777 clearlog.sh`, `sudo chmod 777 failures.sh`, and `sudo chmod 777 checklast.sh`.

 # Setting Schedulized Testing